.md file to compare - side-by-side diff against snappy-hello

 snappy-hello

-on-disk anatomy — the four parts a skill can have on disk (stack.md §1e) 3/4 present
+what's inside - the parts that make up a skill 3/4 present

 state/skills/snappy-hello/SKILL.md